fishing/fishing.github.com/lures.md

   patterns they are reacting to.
 Otherwise you waste a lot of time fishing the wrong style or lure.
 * Patterns: Yoyo (up and down), Crawl (like yoyo but along the bottom), Burn (retrieve VERY fast), Dead Stick (still at bottom for 5-6 seconds, then inch along slowly to imitate a dying fish)

+__Topwater, Swimming, Diving, Sinking__:

+Lures are further classified based on their action.
+Does it swim along the top?
+Does it dive?
+Does it sink and crawl along the bottom?
+These classifications are often offered when you're buying, and it helps to know where in the water your target fish swim.
+(Example: trout like topwater lures.)

 ## Jerkbaits

 These are lures that are often used with baitcasting rods.
 You cast them out, then move them around by